cr1901/AT2XT/README.md

 FSM _is_ the main loop, and I/O processing is embedded.

 ### Prerequisites
-This source requires the Rust nightly compiler for the foreseeable future.
+This source requires the Rust nightly compiler for the foreseeable future due to the use of `abi_msp430_interrupt` [feature](https://doc.rust-lang.org/unstable-book/language-features/abi-msp430-interrupt.html).
 To obtain the nightly compiler and relevant dependencies:

 1. Visit the rustup [website](www.rustup.rs) and follow the instructions to